Kaviru22/PahanaEduBillingSystem/README.md

 ## How to Contribute
 1. Fork the repo
-2. Create branch: `git checkout -b feature-new`
+2. Create branch: `git checkout -b new-branch`
 3. Commit and push changes
 4. Open a pull request for review

 ## License
-[Specify your project's license]